Checking date: 06/05/2025 12:19:42

 Learning activities and methodology

 Classroom lectures.
-Face-to-face classes: reduced (workshops, seminars, case studies).
+Face-to-face workshops and seminars.
 Student individual work.
 Laboratory session.
 Final exam.
 Seminars and lectures supported by computer and audiovisual aids.
-Practical learning based on cases and problems, and exercise resolution.
-Individual and group or cooperative work with the option of oral or written presentation.
 Individual and group tutorials to resolve doubts and queries about the subject.
-Internships and directed laboratory activities.
+Laboratory sessions.

 Assessment System